Smeins/Smeins/README.md

 * 🌍  I'm based in Germany
 * ✉️  You can contact me at [Smeins#6967](mailto:Smeins#6967)
-* 🚀  I'm currently working on [bots, AI and databases](https://en.wikipedia.org/wiki/SAP_HANA)
+* 🚀  I'm currently working on the automation of jobs and high availability for SAP HANA DB systems.
-* 🧠  I'm using Python
+* 🧠  I'm using Python and sql.
-* 🤝  I'm open to collaborating on Bots and Databases
+* 🤝  I'm open to collaborating on Database automation and cluster switching.

 <a href="https://www.twitch.tv/sme1ns" target="_blank" rel="noreferrer"><img